THE SCHOOLS OF MCKEEL ACADEMY

 Health Screenings - Health screenings will be conducted regularly for individuals on TSMA property.
 Parents/guardians should conduct their own screenings at home each morning before the school day and must keep their child home if ill.
 All staff will perform a symptom self screen prior to leaving for work and will stay home if ill.
 Temperature checks are not mandated and therefore will not be conducted on or by TSMA staff or students as an initial screening method.
 Instead, wellness check questions will be used for staff and students.
 Wellness check questions:

-- Has your student(s) or a member of your household received a positive COVID-19 test result or is your student awaiting test results?
+- Has your student(s) received a positive COVID-19 test result or is your student awaiting test results?
 If so, please keep your student home and contact our COVID Care Coordinator.

 - Have you had a fever (100.4° or higher) or felt feverish in the last 72 hours?